-System of differential equations of working process of pneumatic impact machines
+System of differential equations of the working process of pneumatic impact machines

 Abstract

-Pneumatic percussion machine is a piston thermal machine in which the potential energy of the working body (compressed air) is cyclically converted into kinetic energy of the piston.
+A pneumatic percussion machine is a piston heat engine in which the potential energy of the working fluid (compressed air) is cyclically converted into the kinetic energy of the piston.
 The piston (striker) of this machine moves reciprocatingly under the action of compressed air pressure alternately supplied to the cylinder cavities by a special air distribution device.
-Kinetic energy of the piston is transferred 20 cycle can be determined from the following considerations.
-Since the working cycle of the pneumatic hammer is closed, the initial state of the dynamic system for each period of the working cycle will be identical to the final state of this system in the previous period.
+The kinetic energy of the piston is transferred to the working tool (drill, pick, chisel, etc.) upon their impact at the end of each cycle.
+Therefore, when studying the working processes of pneumatic percussion machines, one should choose a method that reflects both the nature of the thermodynamic processes occurring over time in the cylinder cavities and the nature of the piston motion.
+This leads to the necessity of jointly solving the system of differential equations of the energy balance of open thermodynamic systems in the cylinder cavities and the equation of motion of the piston.

 References

 - Haskind M. D. On irreversible and non-equilibrium processes of compression and expansion in gas machines.
-AS USSR.
-DTS, 1957, No. 9.
+AN SSSR.
+OTN, 1957, No. 9.

 - Hermann A. P. Influence of Heat Exchange between Cylinder Walls and Air on the Work of Piston Compressors.
-Proc.
-AS USSR.
-DTS, 1947, No. 12.
+Izv.
+AN SSSR.
+OTN, 1947, No. 12.

 - Mamontov M. A. Some Cases of Gas Flow.
 Oborongiz, 1951.

 - Sudnishnikov B. V. Some dependences arising from the peculiarities of indicator diagrams of pneumatic hammers.
-Coll.: Machines of Percussive Action .
-PH WSB AS USSR, 1953.
+Sbornik: Mashiny udarnogo deystviya.
+Izd-vo ZSF AN SSSR, 1953.

 - German A. P. Application of compressed air in mining.
 NKTP-ONTI, 1933.

 - Kassatsier I. S. Theory and calculation of pneumatic impact machines with spool distribution.
-RAS USSR, 1950, vol. 71, No. 5.
+DAN SSSR, 1950, vol. 71, No. 5.

 - Mostkov V. M. Fundamentals of the theory of pneumatic drilling.
 Ugletekhizdat, 1952.